isomerpages/mccy-cpro/_resources/1-Resumption-of-Religious-Activities.md

 ---

 ### Changes to Marriage Solemnizations, Wakes and Funerals
-On 30 July 2020, the Multi-Ministry Taskforce announced that marriage solemnizations can involve up to 50 persons and wakes/funerals can involved up to 30 persons.
+On 30 July 2020, the Multi-Ministry Taskforce announced that marriage solemnizations can involve up to 50 persons, and funerals and wakes can involved up to 30 persons.
 Please read [MOH's Safe Management Measures for Marriage Solemnizations and Receptions](https://go.gov.sg/weddings) and paragraphs 4 to 6 in MCCY's updated [Advisory on Resumption of More Religious Activities in Phase Two](/media/ResumptionofMoreReligiousActivitiesinPhase2.pdf).

 ROs which have submitted their Safe Management Plan (SMP) must submit an acknowledgement form [here](https://go.gov.sg/roacknowledgement) before proceeding with these activities.